JeanMeche/riegler.fr/src/content/2023-07-20-angular-memory-leak.md

 In this illustration you can see 2 specific behaviours.

 1. After the bootstrap, there is a drop in the DOM Nodes count.
 This is the Garbage Collector (GC) doing his work: cleaning unreferenced DOM nodes.
-2. Next, I played with the toggle button and increased slowly but surely the Dom nodes.
+2. Next, I played with the toggle button and increased slowly but surely the number of DOM nodes.

 To make sure this is not the GC lagging behind, I triggered it manually from the DevTools.